kumu/docs/overview/billing.md

 To remove private projects from the monthly bill, personal accounts can [delete the projects](/faq/how-do-i-delete-a-project.html), and organization accounts can either [delete](/faq/how-do-i-delete-a-project.html) or [archive](/guides/archiving-projects.html) the projects.

+When your bill is increased or decreased during a billing cycle, Kumu's billing system **prorates** the final charge based on the amount of time left in your cycle, and incorporates the proration into the next bill.

 #### Annual billing